canonical/mongodb-operator/documentation/tutorial.md

 Use the IP address listed underneath `Public address` for `mongodb/0` as your host.

 #### Retrieving the database name:
 In this case we are logging in via the `admin` user so we will be connecting to the `admin` database.
 Use `admin` as the database name.
+Once we access the database via the MongoDB URI, we will create a `test-db` database to store data.

 #### Retrieving the replica set name:
 The replica set name is the name of the application.
 In this tutorial we didn’t use a custom name for the application, so the application name is `mongodb`.
 You can read more about deploying a charm with a custom name [here](https://juju.is/docs/olm/deploy-a-charm-from-charmhub#heading--override-the-name-of-a-deployed-application).
 Use `mongodb` as the replica set name.